 Dr. Provencher will use an arthroscopic, minimally invasive approach to enter the knee and view the damaged ligament and other soft tissue structures in great detail.
 Since the LCL and the PLC are located on the outside of the knee joint, an open surgery procedure is commonly performed for the LCL repair and posterolateral corner reconstruction.
 One or more grafts, either an autograft or an allograft, will be utilized during the procedure to reconstruct the LCL, popliteofibular ligament, and/or popliteus tendon.

-Recovery and Rehabilitation Following Surgical LCL Repair and Posterolateral Corner Reconstruction
+What is the Recovery Following Surgical LCL Repair and Posterolateral Corner Reconstruction?

 Protection of the knee join and graft is critical following LCL repair and posterolateral corner reconstruction.
 Patients will be required to use crutches for six weeks in order to keep weight off the repaired knee.
 Dr. Provencher will prescribe a strict physical therapy program that is extremely important to overall success.
 The program typically begins immediately after the procedure, but range of motion exercises will not begin until two weeks after surgery.
 It is strongly suggested that patients work with the in-house physical therapists at Howard Head Sports Medicine to optimize their rehabilitation.
 Dr. Provencher and his team will carefully monitor and guide each patient through the rehabilitation program.
 The goal is to achieve full function of the repaired joint and to return patients to normal activities in 6-9 months.